Summer Learning 2025

 DESCRIPTION OF SUMMER PROGRAM

 The summer program is an extended learning program free to all students.
-Programs run 6 weeks Monday-Thursday.
-Breakfast and lunch will be served.
+The high school and elementary programs run 6 weeks Monday-Thursday.
+The 4th and 5th grade Hope program runs Monday through Friday.
+Breakfast and lunch will be served, and is free for all students.

 STUDENT INFORMATION